openjournals/joss/docs/submitting.md

 Before you submit, you should:

 - Make your software available in an open repository (GitHub, Bitbucket, etc.) and include an [OSI approved open source license](https://opensource.org/licenses).
 - Make sure that the software complies with the [JOSS review criteria](review_criteria.html).
-In particular, your software should be full-featured, well-documented, and contain tests for checking correctness.
+In particular, your software should be full-featured, well-documented, and contain procedures (such as automated tests) for checking correctness.
 - Write a short paper in Markdown format using `paper.md` as file name, including a title, summary, author names, affiliations, and key references.
 See our [example paper](#example-paper-and-bibliography) to follow the correct format.
 - (Optional) create a metadata file describing your software and include it in your repository.
 We provide [a script](https://gist.github.com/arfon/478b2ed49e11f984d6fb) that automates the generation of this metadata.